• 0

 I have a continued love affair with Ornamental grasses in the garden.
-I love their height, texture, movement and long seasons of interest.
-I find that they are a welcome addition to nearly any garden.
-Now I know they may not be everyone's cup of tea, but if you're open to grasses this article will show you a selection for small and large gardens that are well behaved.
+I love their height, texture, movement, and long seasons of interest.
+They are a welcome addition to nearly any garden.
+Now, I know they may not be everyone's cup of tea, but if you're open to grasses, this article will show you a selection of well-behaved small and large gardens.
 So why not let grasses bring some drama to your garden borders?

-The Mexican feather grass is probably the best known ornamental grasses as you will see it in glossy gardening magazines, show gardens and even Gardeners’ World.
-Its super low fuss and has a breezy floating habit.
-It’s also a semi-evergreen so apart from some light pruning (see my guide on that for more detail) you won’t need to do too much to it!
+The Mexican feather grass is probably the best-known ornamental grass, as you will see it in glossy gardening magazines, show gardens and even Gardeners' World.
+It's super low fuss and has a breezy floating habit.
+It's also a semi-evergreen so apart from some light pruning (see my guide on that for more detail) you won't need to do too much to it!

 Whilst not technically a grass, its a sedge, I have listed it here as its a super performer with that 'grassy' look to it.
 It has a rusty bronze colour which is great against brighter colours acting as a really earthy foil.
 It's basically fuss-free.
 Just don't let it dry out as its part of the Sedge family that like damper conditions compared to grasses and it will do the rest for you!